stephomi/nomadsculpt.com/manual/docs/stroke.md

 ### Front-facing vertex only
 This option will ignore back facing vertices.
 It can be useful if you want to paint part of a thin geometry without impacting the other side.
-It also works for sculpting but you might experience some artefacts.
+It also works for sculpting but you might experience some artifacts.

 ### Allow Dynamic Topology
 This option is only available if your mesh is in [Dynamic Topology](topology.md#dynamic-topology) mode.
-You can disable or enable the refinment for a specific tool.
+You can disable or enable the refinement for a specific tool.